£300,000

 Get free, no-obligation valuations from the top-performing local agents.
 Compare fees, services, and track records before you decide.

-Yes, house prices in Catfield have increased by 24% over the past year according to recent Land Registry data, though they remain 15% below the 2023 peak of £405,818.
-The current average sold price sits at approximately £344,000.
-This recent growth reflects broader Norfolk market trends and increased demand for rural properties in the Broads area, where buyers seek the peaceful waterways lifestyle that Catfield provides.
-However, potential sellers should note that market conditions can fluctuate based on broader economic factors and seasonal demand.
+Yes, house prices in Catfield have shown significant activity according to recent Land Registry data, with the current average sold price sitting at approximately £318,633.
+The median price of £300,000 provides additional context for the market positioning.
+This activity reflects broader Norfolk market trends and increased demand for rural properties in the Broads area, where buyers seek the peaceful waterways lifestyle that Catfield provides.
+However, potential sellers should note that market conditions can fluctuate based on broader economic factors and seasonal demand. ---NEXT---

 Catfield is a peaceful village situated within the Norfolk Broads, offering a rural lifestyle with access to beautiful waterways, marshland, and countryside walks.
 The area attracts those seeking tranquility away from larger towns while maintaining reasonable access to amenities in nearby Stalham, Wroxham, and Great Yarmouth.
 The community has a village shop, local pub, and regular activities that maintain a tight-knit feel.
 The Broads themselves provide the primary recreational draw, with excellent opportunities for boating, birdwatching, and walking the network of drains and rivers that characterise this unique landscape.

-Recent data shows terraced properties achieved the highest average sold prices at £442,500, followed by detached homes at £280,000 and semi-detached properties at £277,500.
-Three-bedroom properties represent the largest segment of current listings at eight homes, while four-bedroom premium homes have strong demand given limited availability.
+Recent data shows terraced properties achieved the highest average sold prices at £222,500, followed by detached homes at £400,000 and semi-detached properties at £325,000.
+Three-bedroom properties represent the largest segment of current listings at seven homes, while four-bedroom premium homes have strong demand given limited availability.
 The mix of period properties including flint farmhouses and modern homes creates opportunities across various buyer segments, from first-time buyers seeking village life to families looking for larger homes in the Broads environment.

 For a village market like Catfield, high-street agents with local presence often provide advantages through established community connections and detailed knowledge of the area's specific property characteristics.
 Agents like Aldreds and William H. Brown based in nearby Stalham understand the nuances of Broads properties, including flood risk considerations, mooring rights, and the appeal of period features.
 Online agents may offer lower fees but typically provide less local insight.
 Given that Catfield has only 17 active listings and a specialised market, working with an agent who understands Norfolk Broads properties and can target appropriate buyers specifically may prove more valuable than simply minimising fees.